 I took two trips that spring: in April I went to Las Vegas for a friend’s wedding and in May I went to Vermont for a week of hiking (not as much fun when you are huffing and puffing while a kind person 30 years older than you shouts words of encouragement).
 Both required buying news clothes and shoes so in May when I got back from Vermont I decided to do a spending fast between Memorial Day and Labor Day: no new clothes, shoes, or purses for three months.

 I have no idea where I had first read of a spending fast but at that moment it struck me as a not-too-constraining thing I could do to take control of a part of my life that I wished was going better.
 And if I really hated it well…it was only three months.

 To say it was a success doesn’t do justice to what I learned about myself that summer, and the gains I have made in self-awareness and goal-setting since then.
 First things first: yes, I did avoid shopping for three months (except for purchasing a pair of black sandals to replace a favorite pair that I had to toss after the strap broke).

 What matters more, however, is everything else I learned.

 I didn’t shop because I needed things .
-I shopped because I was bored or wanted a distraction from all those questions that pop up when you are in your late thirties or early forties (i.e., is this all I was meant to do/be/earn?).
+I shopped because I was bored or wanted a distraction from all those questions that pop up when you are in your early forties (i.e., is this all I was meant to do/be/earn?).